pitbox46/MusicController/README.md

-# MusicDisplay
+# Music Controller
-Tells you what track is playing
+- Tells you what track is playing
+- Allows you to skip, pause, resume tracks as well as stopping all music
+- Allows you to configure the cool down between tracks